netxms/netxms-doc/admin/rest-api.rst

 UnbindFrom node
 ~~~~~~~~~~~~~~~

 Request to unbind object from container.
+Container id is specified in JSON, object id in URL.

 Request type: **POST**